Best Enrichment for Finch

 Physical Exercise Recommendations for Finch

 Physical activity for Finch should reflect their moderate exercise needs and Tiny (3-6 inches, 10-30 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Finch, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Key fatigue cues: heavy breathing, pace dropping, reluctance to continue, lying down during activity.
 Finch birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Finch birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Finch benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Finch